glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## browser-search-hotkeys.py: Browser Search Hotkeys
+## browser-search-hotkeys: Browser Search Hotkeys

 Allows you to set up **hotkeys for searches** in the **browser**